Does your business have a formal lead assignment method? If you’re investing in any kind of marketing strategy, it should.

 Blind Pull

-Blind pull also works similar to cherry-pick in that reps can grab leads from the pool at will.
+Blind pull also works similarly to cherry-pick in that reps can grab leads from the pool at will.
 However, all information related to the lead is hidden from the rep until the lead is claimed.

 Pros of Blind Pull